cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/show-balance.md

 # 4. Show balance

-In this chapter, we will implement the methods to check the balance of Layer1 and Layer2.
+In this chapter, we will implement the methods to check the balances in the main chain and Plasma chain.

-Let's check to see if the deposit we just made was successful!
+Let's see if you deposited successfully!

 ## 4-1.
 Implement to get your l2 balance